jpaquim/psycle/cpsycle/readme.txt

 Copy the appropiate vc runtime and universalis dlls from an existing psycle installation, copy bwltbl.dll from the existing psycle plugin path, to the output dir(cpsycle/debug and cpsycle/release).
+Only in VC6 set the working dir (host project settings) to your-path\cpsycle\debug or your-path\cpsycle\release) that the host can find the audio driver dlls.

 List of runtime files to be copied: